illwieckz/etlmodexep/README.md

 Warning
 -------

-Theses patches must be use with ET:Legacy servers only.
+These patches must be used with ET:Legacy servers only.
 Never use them for ET:Legacy clients.
 If you want to host a game and play on the same computer, launch the dedicated server with another user.

 Author
 ------